ethereum/devp2p/discv5/discv5-rationale.md

 for a small number of physical endpoints, to form a large, isolated area of the network under the control of the malicious actor.
 The victim's discovery findings are directed into that part of the network, either to manipulate their traffic or to fully isolate them from the network.
-Additional security goals specific to topic-based service discovery (TopDisc) are listed in the Topic-based Service Discovery Protocol v5 rationale section below.
+Additional security goals specific to topic-based service discovery ([TopDisc]) are listed further below.

 ## Version Interoperability / Upgrade Paths